-According to a review by Heatherly and Elmore (2004), soybean in a rotation with corn may mitigate the need for pesticides to control pests.
+According to a review by Heatherly and Elmore [2004], soybean in a rotation with corn may mitigate the need for some of the pesticides that are used to control pests.
 Growing another crop between soybean crops can break pest cycles and thus require less expenditure for control of insects and diseases.
 The continuous growing of either crop maximizes the opportunities to increase those weed species best adapted to compete with the monocropped crop.
 Rotation of corn and soybean allows the rotation of herbicides, which may limit or delay the occurrence of resistant weed species.
-In New York, Katsvairo and Cox (2000a) found that a soybeancorn rotation resulted in reduced fertilizer, herbicide, and pesticide use compared to a continuous corn system.
+In New York, Katsvairo and Cox [2000a] found that a soybean-corn rotation resulted in reduced fertilizer, herbicide, and pesticide use compared to a continuous corn system.

-Summary of Above Results from Midwestern Research
+Summary of Results from Midwestern Research

-- When soybean is rotated with either corn or grain sorghum, yield of each crop following the other is greater than yield of each crop following itself. - The N fertilizer requirement for a grain crop following soybean is less than for the crop following itself, and the nitrogen contribution from soybean is an important aspect of reducing yield variability in the grain crop. - Both economic and agronomic incentives favor a 2-yr soybean-grain crop rotation in the Corn Belt.
-Rotation of soybean with a crop that is not a host to nematode pests of soybean can be used effectively to help alleviate damage to soybean by these pests in addition to delaying or preventing buildup of new SCN races.
+- When soybean is rotated with either corn or grain sorghum, yield of each crop following the other is greater than yield of each crop following itself. - The N fertilizer requirement for a grain crop following soybean is less than for the crop following itself, and the N contribution from soybean is an important aspect of reducing yield variability in the grain crop. - Both economic and agronomic incentives favor a 2-yr soybean-grain crop rotation in the Corn Belt.